top of page

 General

-Honestly i enjoy all types and currently would like to do more large scale pieces that are not just a tattoo, but are Art that stands out and compliments the wearer.
-A piece that turns heads, gets people to think and is always a conversation starter
+Honestly I enjoy and currently would like to do more large scale pieces that are not just a tattoo, but are Art that stands out and compliments the wearer.
+Artist choice/Wanna do/No input Portfolio piece used for filming content and to send to magazines.
+A piece that turns heads, gets people to think and is always a conversation starter.

 I am currently not looking to do any coverups unless has been removed with laser.